slothsoft/wordpress-github-repositories/README.md

 - **Open Issues:** <https://github.com/slothsoft/wordpress-github-repositories/issues>
 - **Wiki:** none

 Just a silly project to see if I can create WordPress plug-ins.
+Note that I have no idea about PHP and what I'm doing, so this project should not be used as reference on how to do _anything_.